BLACKBOARD IV

 The Earth and life-forms dance together.
 Life-forms alter the Earth, including, significantly, the atmosphere, and in turn, the Earth creates opportunities for life that didn't previously exist.
 Taking the long view back in time, the breakthroughs played a critical role.
 They were not mere blips on a continuous string of cause-effect functionality.
 It's as though they were preset threshold events that simply had to happen.

-Evolution, as a principle of nature, adapting to punctuations due to cataclysms, guides life along a chain of events, poised to take advantage of any empty biospace, spontaneously forming interconnections which, in themselves, expand on life geometrically.
+Evolution, as a principle of nature, adapting to punctuations due to cataclysms, guides life along a step-wise chain of events, poised to take advantage of any empty biospace, spontaneously forming interconnections which, in themselves, expand on life geometrically.
 How does it know to do that?
 And by what method?
 What's the procedure?
 What does it do first?

 "Why seek the miraculous and supernatural beyond life?"